-Illustration 1: Modern sales pitch transformation
+Figure 6: Modern sales pitch transformation

 There are several unique selling points that you can use to catch the attention of European buyers.
 These include:

-- Quality – superiority of your natural ingredients;
+- The quality of your natural ingredients;

 By combining the unique selling points of your natural ingredients, you make yourself more appealing to European buyers.
 You must therefore do this wherever possible.
 For example, if you are an ethical company that produces certified organic and fair trade ingredients, then state this.
 It should be communicated in your sales pitches and marketing materials.